You Can Learn Tokenization End-to-End with Reinforcement Learning: Related Work

-Subsequent work has extended STE strategies to autoregressive settings. \citet{nawrot2023dynamicpooling}, for instance, employ a straight-through estimator built on segmentation heuristics introduced by \citet{bhati21segmentalcontrastive}.
-We compare to this method in our experiments \S \ref{sec:experiments}. \citet{kallini2025mrt} propose a more robust scheme that performs a full forward pass over all bytes using only soft downsampling during training, discarding low-scoring bytes only at inference time; however, this violates our \textbf{Efficiency} desideratum, since it preserves the full computational cost of byte-level processing during training.
-Concurrent with our work, \citet{hwang2025hnet} pursue a related STE-based approach using specialized up- and downsampling modules, which themselves introduce heuristic design choices—for example, initializing the downsampler to favor boundary placement at dissimilar byte transitions \citep{mainhorse2025hnet}.
+Subsequent work has extended STE strategies to autoregressive settings.
+Nawrot et al. \yrcite{nawrot2023dynamicpooling}, for instance, employ a straight-through estimator built on segmentation heuristics introduced by Bhati et al. \yrcite{bhati21segmentalcontrastive}.
+We compare to this method in our experiments \S \ref{sec:experiments}.
+Kallini et al. \yrcite{kallini2025mrt} propose a more robust scheme that performs a full forward pass over all bytes using only soft downsampling during training, discarding low-scoring bytes only at inference time; however, this violates our \textbf{Efficiency} desideratum, since it preserves the full computational cost of byte-level processing during training.
+Concurrent with our work, Hwang et al. \yrcite{hwang2025hnet} pursue a related STE-based approach using specialized up- and downsampling modules, which themselves introduce heuristic design choices—for example, initializing the downsampler to favor boundary placement at dissimilar byte transitions \cite{mainhorse2025hnet}.
 Together, these methods highlight both the promise and the limitations of STEs for token-boundary learning, motivating alternative estimators with stronger theoretical footing.

-We highlight prior work on scaling byte-level models and further innovations on the autoregressive U-net architecture in Appendix \ref{app:continued_related_work}.
+We would like to highlight concurrent work by Wu et al. \yrcite{wu2026reinforcementpatching} which independely proposed a score-function estimator to learn token boundaries for time series data under the framework of reinforcement learning.
+We also highlight further innovations on the autoregressive U-net architecture in Appendix \ref{app:archtectural_innovations}.